0xPoly/pocket-library/README.md

 up and running.

 ### Generating Pokcet Library Images
 Device not on the list?
 No worries.
-Please note that this method requires basic familiarty with OpenWRT (or any custom router frimware) and the linux command line.
+Please note that this method requires basic familiarity with OpenWRT (or any custom router frimware) and the linux command line.
 Only compatible with `x86_64` systems.

 If you are following this method, I'll gladly help with troubleshooting so that we can add